DataSentics/wheely/README.md

 ## 2. Build the wheelhouse .zip package

+Pass your `requirements.txt` file to the following command to have your `all.wheehouse.zip` file generated into given `/path/to/output-directory` dir on your computer.

 ```bash
 $ cat /path/to/requirements.txt | docker run -i --rm -v /path/to/output-directory:/output datasentics/wheely
 ```